 The Elijah Iles House, considered the oldest in Springfield (though no longer on its original site), is maintained as a museum by the Elijah Iles House Foundation.
 Iles Park at Sixth and Ash streets was donated as parkland by Iles’ heirs and is named after him.

-Elijah and Malinda Iles had two children, Louisa and Ira, both of whom died childless before their father did.
+Elijah and Malinda Iles had two children, Louisa and Thomas, both of whom died childless before their father did.
 Much of the Iles fortune was left to nieces, nephews and other relatives.
 The couple is buried in Oak Ridge Cemetery.

 Sketches of Early Life and Times in Kentucky, Missouri and Illinois